Atopsxv/Learn-Tech/No visuals.md

 # Being real goofy inside windows.
+> [!NOTE]
+> Again Please provide feedback its super valuable & BE HONEST ABOUT IT.
+Thanks.

 - Services that should be stopped for extra goofyness aka performance.
-Make script to disable the 3 windows processors.
+Make script named Goofy disable & Goofy Enable for the 3 windows processors.
 Run script only when game is opened.
 DONT RUN SCRIPT WHEN MULTI TASKING!

 - Testing if these 3 services disabled allows cmd to be visible.